jlloyd0430/Dogepond/README.md

 # Doginal/Drc20 Drop Calendar
 The first mint calendar website for doge projects,

+create an account

+Login

 submit your upcoming project drop for the public to see

 admin approves the drop

+view your drops on your profile

+settings page

+darkmode

 # To do List